Strong solution of stochastic differential equations with discontinuous and unbounded coefficients: Introduction

 where $\beta_1, \cdots , \beta_n, \alpha_1, \cdots, \alpha_n, -\infty=\theta_0< \theta_1<\cdots <\theta_{n-1}<\theta_n=\infty$ are constants.
 It is clear that for all parameters $\beta_i, \alpha_i, \theta_i$, the drift coefficient $b(x)=\sum_{i=1}^n (\beta_i-\alpha_i x)I_{ \{\theta_{i-1} \le x<\theta_i\}} $ and the diffusion coefficient $\si(x)=\si$ satisfy \eqref{e.1.3} with $V(x)=|x|^2$ and with some constant $C$.
 But it does not satisfy \eqref{e.1.5} unless $\alpha_1, \cdots, \alpha_n$ are positive. \end{example}

 \begin{example} Another interesting example is

 where $\beta_{k,j}$ are constants and $\beta_{k, m_k}\not=0$ and $ -\infty=\theta_0< \theta_1<\cdots <\theta_{n-1}<\theta_n=\infty$ are constants.
-It is clear that if $m_1, m_n$ are odd, and if $\beta_{1,n_1},\beta_{n,n_n}$ are negative, then \eqref{e.1.3} is satisfied with $V(x)=|x|^2$ and with some constant $C$.
+It is clear that if $m_1, m_n$ are odd, and if $\beta_{1,n_1},\beta_{n,m_n}$ are negative, then \eqref{e.1.3} is satisfied with $V(x)=|x|^2$ and with some constant $C$.
 But \eqref{e.1.5} will generally not be satisfied. \end{example}

-In the above assumption (${\bf H}^b$), $b$ may be unbounded in $\RR^d$ so we cannot use the existing theory to solve \eqref{sec1-eq1}.
-To study the well-posedness of this equation, our strategy is to consider first the solvability of the associated parabolic differential equation with Cauchy-Dirichlet problem on bounded domain
+In the above assumption (${\bf H}^b$), $b$ may not be locally Lipschitzian and may be unbounded in $\RR^d$ so that we cannot use the existing theory to solve \eqref{sec1-eq1}.
+To study the well-posedness of this equation, let us consider a twice differentiable function $g:[0, T]\times \RR^d\to \RR$.
+Then the It\^o formula yields that

+If we can construct a one-to-one (and quasi-isometric) transformation $\Psi=(\Phi_1, \cdots, \Phi_d)^t:[0, T]\times \RR^d \to \RR^d$ such that $L_t \Phi_i(t, x)=0$.
+Then the transformation $ Y_t=\Phi(t, X_t)$ (called Zvonkin transformation (e.g. \cite{Zvonkin})) will satisfy an SDE without drift.
+As we know by the Yamada-Wanatabe theory and its extension, the H\"older continuity of the diffusion coefficient can ensure the existence and uniqueness of the strong solution (e.g. \cite{Zhang}).
+Thus, to obtain the existence and uniqueness of strong solution, one need to study the equation $L_t \Phi_i(t, x)=0$ first which was solved in \cite{Xia} under the conditions that $\si$ satisfies (${\bf H}^\si$) and $ b\in \mL_p^q([0, T]\times \RR^d) <\infty $ for $p$ and $q$ satisfying \eqref{e.a.1.3}.